umbraco/UmbracoDocs/Documentation/Reference/Management/Data-Types/Default-Data-Types/Content-Picker.md

 `GUID 158aa029-24ed-4948-939e-c3da209e5fba`

 The content picker opens a simple modal to pick a specific page from the content structure.
-The value saved is the selected page's ID.
+The value saved is the selected nodes's ID.

 ##Data Type Definition Example